 Outdoors types who like to document and journal everything about their trip should check out Ramblr (Android, iOS), a mobile journaling app designed for hikes and mountaineering trips.
 Ramblr allows users to record everything from their route, statistics such as average speed, distance traveled, and highest point, as well as record geotagged audio, video, pictures or text, allowing you to easily create a blow-by-blow account or relive the trip in the future.
 Additional features include built-in mapping, the ability to upload and share your trips, or check out where other Ramblr users have gone to.

-Yonder (Android, iOS) allows users to easily share their experiences hiking, biking and camping with a global network of other lovers of the outdoors.
+Yonder (Android, iOS) allows users to easily share their hiking, biking and camping experiences with a global network of other lovers of the outdoors.
 Users can search or browse through a database of more than 200,000 destinations, follow other hikers to view their activity streams, or explore nearby locations through the map.
-It's great for finding out about nearby trails and routes, as well as an opportunity to network with other lovers of the outdoors.
+It's great for finding out about nearby trails and routes, as well as an opportunity to network with fellow outdoor enthusiasts.

 Cairn is a outdoors safety app that does two things.
 First, it crowdsources information about where you can receive mobile signal on a map (and also logs your location).
 Second, it allows you to leave a trip plan with your friends.
 If you are ever overdue, your contacts are alerted, and are given a map of location data where you were tracked to.
 It allows you to plan ahead for areas on the trail with mobile coverage.

 Weather Timeline (Android: $1.49) / Dark Sky (iOS: $3.99)